DaoCloud/DaoCloud-docs/docs/en/docs/dce/what.md

 ![modules](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/images/dce-modules04.jpg)

 In the past eight years, DaoCloud has invested huge to explore and develop a cloud-native operating system with custom and scalable modules to facilitate your business digitalization.
 You can use each module like a LEGO brick, with zero downtime while upgrading any module.
-DCE 5.0 is also easy to integrate with hundreds of cloud-native ecological plugins, so you can simply customize solutions for different scenarios.
+DCE 5.0 is also easy to integrate with hundreds of cloud-native ecological plugins, so you can simply customize solutions for different cases.
 Things go better with such a kind of modular style to grow day by day.

 === "Multicloud Management"